Skip to content

 Managing users, passwords, groups, and permissions

-The Matillion ETL API provides another way to communicate with your instances, through the API interface.
-It is very useful when you need to make quick changes and check information.
+The Matillion ETL API provides a programmatic method of communicating with your instances.
+The API can be useful when you need to make quick changes and to check information.
 User configuration is essential for assigning roles, as well as creating, exporting, and removing entries where possible.

-This article will step you through configuring users, passwords, groups, and permissions, using the Matillion API.
+This article will guide you through configuring users, passwords, groups, and permissions using the Matillion API.
 We recommend using Postman to do this.
 To get started, Postman requires:

 • Your instance IP address